“Impress your loved ones with this homemade romantic heart-melting sweet savoury this season”

 4) Now, scope about 1 tablespoon of cake mixture into a cup.
 Then, top about 5 to 6 raisins in the middle of the mixture.
 Thereafter, top more cake mixture to cover the raisin inside.
 Do NOT fill up the cup.
 The mixture in each cup should be just slightly more than half will do.
 Repeat step till all cups are done.
 The amount of cake mixture should be used up for just 8 cups.
 No more, no less. :)

 5) Put all the cups on a flat baking tray and place on the middle rack of the preheated oven.
-Bake for 5 - 7 minutes.
-Check its doneness by inserting a toothpick in the middle at about 5-minute baking time.
-The toothpick inserted into the bake should comes out clean.
+Bake for 5 – 7 minutes.

 6) Remove cup cakes from the oven and let it cool outside the oven for 5 minutes.
 Then, turn over the cup cakes and place each cake on a sheet of round cup cake paper.
 Remove the cakes from the baking cups.
 So, the top of the cakes should be facing down on the cup cake paper.